Kids

 Please call 821-7910 to reserve a spot

-Join fellow Pokémon fans to show off your collections of cards and video game Pokemon.
-Learn to play the trading card game with library-provided decks while developing your math skills.
-Explore both classic and new episodes of the show, enhancing your Pokemon knowledge and helping you to be the very best!
+Join fellow Pokémon fans to show off your collection of cards and video game Pokemon.
+Learn to play the trading card game with library-provided decks.
+Explore both classic and new episodes of the show, improve your Pokemon trivia skills and become the very best!

 This program is geared towards kids ten and up and their siblings.